pingouinn/FiveM-ragdoll/README.md

 # FiveM-ragdoll
-A simple resource to ragdoll with your ped on FiveM
+A simple resource to ragdoll with your ped on FiveM, with animations

 All credits to myself.
 Please dont reupload or sell this.